Best PC for Gaming and Streaming: 8 Top Picks (2026)

 #Specs That Matter for Gaming and Streaming

 NVIDIA’s NVENC encoder on RTX 30-series and newer handles encoding with almost zero impact on game performance.
 According to NVIDIA’s NVENC documentation, the dedicated hardware encoder runs independently from the GPU’s CUDA cores, so your framerate stays stable.
-AMD’s AMF encoder works too, but NVENC produces better quality at the same bitrate in our testing on both platforms.
+AMD’s AMF encoder works too, but NVENC generally produces better quality at the same bitrate.

 RAM matters more than people expect.
 Chrome, OBS, chat overlays, and the game itself can easily hit 20 GB together.
-We tested with 16 GB and saw OBS drop frames during memory-heavy scenes in open-world games.
+With only 16 GB, OBS starts dropping frames during memory-heavy scenes in open-world games.
 According to OBS Project’s system requirements, 8 GB is the listed minimum, but real-world streaming with a modern game running simultaneously demands at least 32 GB for stable performance.

 Got a solid GPU for 1080p 144Hz gaming?
 You can probably add a 720p stream without issues.
 For 1080p60 streaming alongside high-res gameplay, step up to an RTX 4070 or better.